 We evaluated strip lights in three different categories.
 The sum of a product's performance in these scoring metrics is its overall quality.

-How bright your strip lights go can be important, but isn't the most crucial thing.
+How bright your strip lights get can be important, but it's probably not the most crucial thing.
 Most installation scenarios are for accenting and augmenting existing lighting.
-However, there are situations in which you might want to maximize the illumination of your strip lights.
-We found noticeable, but not significant, variation in the brightness of tested strip lights.
+There are situations, however, where you might want maximum illumination from your strip lights.
+We found noticeable (though not significant) variation in the brightness of tested strip lights.
 The brightest will do some tasks that only the absolute dimmest couldn't pull off.

 Ease of Use/Installation

-— Jediah Porter
+— Buck Yedor & Jediah Porter